COPD patients have a high work of breathing (WOB) and experience difficulty exhaling air from their lungs.

 Integrated humidification can be used to support the patient's breathing.

-- ResMed's H2i™ and H5i™ heated humidifiers integrate with compatible ResMed devices.
+- ResMed's H4i™ and H5i™ heated humidifiers integrate with compatible ResMed devices.

 During all stages of COPD, it is vital to monitor the patient and their progress.

-- Real-time therapy monitoring allows ideal patient titration, optimal follow-up, and adjustment of therapy settings as the disease progresses.6
+- Real-time therapy monitoring allows ideal titration of the patient, optimal follow-up, and adjustment of therapy settings as the disease progresses.
+2

-- ResMed’s VPAP COPD, Stellar 100 and 150 ventilators allow comprehensive real-time monitoring.
+- ResMed’s Stellar 100 and 150 ventilators allow comprehensive real-time monitoring.

-Quality of life considerations are also important for those with on-going chronic conditions.1-2
+Quality of life considerations are also important for those with ongoing chronic conditions.
+3, 4

-- Whether the patient’s device is powered by an internal battery or ResMed's external battery — the ResMed Power Station II (RPSII) — an independent power sources helps patients maintain their independence, encourages rehabilitation compliance and enhances quality of life.
+- Whether powered by an internal battery or ResMed's external battery, the ResMed Power Station II (RPSII), an independent power sources helps patients to maintain their independence, encourages rehabilitation compliance and enhances quality of life.